 In the case where the court decides to deviate from the guidelines, the judge must consider the following factors:

 The chances and needs for the child higher education requirements

 The duty and responsibility of every parent

 The parent's historical earnings capacities, skills, education, and work experience

 The child's primary and special needs

-Get a Hand on Your New Jersey Child Support Case: Contact DeTommaso Law Group
+Get a Hand on Your New Jersey Child Support Case: Contact DeTommaso Law Group, LLC

 We understand that raising a child can be difficult without the proper resources.
 However, your child has the right to receive support, and you have the right to request it.
-If you need help with your child support matter, consider seeking legal assistance from DeTommaso Law Group.
-Our family law attorneys are dedicated to protecting the rights of our clients and their loved ones.
+If you need help with your child support matter, consider seeking legal assistance from DeTommaso Law Group, LLC.
+Our family law attorneys in New Jersey are dedicated to protecting the rights of our clients and their loved ones.